-- 1. The consideration by Members of a notified RTA shall be normally concluded in a period not exceeding one year after the date of notification. - 2.
-The CTD implements this Transparency Mechanism for RTAs falling under paragraph 2(c) of the Enabling Clause as before, but the CTD shall meet for purposes of performing the functions established under this Mechanism. - 3.
-The WTO Secretariat prepares a factual presentation of the RTA.(Previously, the parties prepared it.)
+- 1. Reporting of a RTA to the WTO Secretariat shall normally be done before the Agreement comes into effect. - 2.
+The consideration by Members of a notified RTA shall be normally concluded in a period not exceeding one year after the date of notification. - 3.
+The CRTA will implement the Transparency Mechanism for RTAs based on GATT Article XXIV and GATS Article V, while the CTD will implement it for RTAs based on the Enabling Clause, but the CTD shall meet in a dedicated session to consider the RTA, for the purpose of performing the functions established under this Mechanism. - 4.
+The WTO Secretariat will prepare the requisite data for a factual presentation of the RTA.
+(Previously, most examination reports were prepared by the parties to the agreement.) - 5.
+In general, one official session will be held to consider each RTA. - 6.
+Documents and minutes of the session will be distributed to the relevant countries, and published on the WTO Secretariat website.